To receive the most up-to-date product availability, pricing and delivery options, enter your zip code or log in to your account

 Pursuant to CA SB 478, if you are located in California, Airgas cannot display your product pricing until all items have been added to your shopping cart so that we can calculate all applicable fees, including, but not limited to, shipping and handling fees.

 95/5 Tin-Antimony Solid-Wire Solder is a low temperature lead-free solder with a narrow melting range.
 It is primarily used for copper plumbing tube but can be used for other general soldering applications.
 The rapid melting characteristics require close fitting connections as it is difficult to "bridge" or fill wide clearances.
 Meets ASTM B32 Alloy Sb-5 standard.
 NSF 372 certified and meets the requirements of the US Safe Drinking Water Act.
+Complies with the EU Reach and RoHS directive.
 Use water soluble plumbing flux (ASTM B813) for copper and brass plumbing applications.
 For steel or other ferrous metals use liquid solder flux.

 Features